Derrick Henry: 2021: Injury-shortened season

-2022
+2022: Return from injury

+Prior to the 2022 season on September 1, 2022, Henry was given a raise by the Titans, receiving a $2 million bump for the year.

 In Week 3, against the Las Vegas Raiders, Henry had 143 scrimmage yards and a rushing touchdown in the 24–22 victory.
-In the following game, against the Indianapolis Colts, Henry had 22 carries for 114 rushing yards and a rushing touchdown in the 24–17 victory.
+In the following game, against the Colts, Henry had 22 carries for 114 rushing yards and a rushing touchdown in the 24–17 victory.
 One week later, he had 28 carries for 102 rushing yards and two rushing touchdowns in a 21–17 victory over the Washington Commanders.
 In Week 7, Henry had 30 carries for 128 rushing yards in a 19–10 victory over the Colts.
-In Week 8, Henry had 32 carries for 219 yards and two touchdowns in a 17–10 win over the Houston Texans, earning AFC Offensive Player of the Week.
+In Week 8, Henry had 32 carries for 219 yards and two touchdowns in a 17–10 win over the Texans, earning AFC Offensive Player of the Week.
 He was named AFC Offensive Player of the Month for October.

-In Week 9, against the Kansas City Chiefs, Henry had 17 carries for 115 rushing yards and two rushing touchdowns in the 20–17 overtime loss.
+In Week 9, against the Chiefs, Henry had 17 carries for 115 rushing yards and two rushing touchdowns in the 20–17 overtime loss.
 In Week 11, against the Green Bay Packers, Henry had 132 scrimmage yards and one rushing touchdown.
 In addition, he threw a three-yard touchdown pass to Austin Hooper in the 27–17 victory.
-In Week 14, against the Jacksonville Jaguars, he had 155 scrimmage yards in the 36–22 loss.
-In the following week against the Los Angeles Chargers, Henry had 163 scrimmage yards and a rushing touchdown in the 17–14 loss.
+In Week 14, against the Jaguars, he had 155 scrimmage yards in the 36–22 loss.
+In the following week against the Chargers, Henry had 163 scrimmage yards and a rushing touchdown in the 17–14 loss.
 In Week 16, Henry had 23 carries for 126 rushing yards and a rushing touchdown in the 19–14 loss to the Houston Texans.
 With Week 17 having no bearing on the Titans' playoff hopes, Henry was rested for the Dallas Cowboys game.
 In the Week 18 winner-take-all game for the AFC South, Henry had 30 carries for 109 rushing yards in the 20–16 elimination loss to the Jacksonville Jaguars.

 In the 2022 season, Henry finished with 349 carries for 1,538 rushing yards and 13 rushing touchdowns to go along with 33 receptions for 398 receiving yards.
 He led the league in rushing attempts and finished second in rushing yards and rushing touchdowns.
 He was named to the Pro Bowl.
+Henry was ranked 25th by his fellow players on the NFL Top 100 Players of 2023.
+For the second year in a row, he was the Titans' nominee for the Walter Payton NFL Man of the Year Award.